 The chaotic times we´re living.

 Anxiety often has multiple causes.
-Sometimes it is unclear what came first.
+It can be unclear what came first.
 Are you not sleeping well because you’re anxious?
-Or are your poor sleep habits favoring the development of anxiety?
-Is your constant fear of what the future holds causing you to feel anxious?
+Or are your poor sleep habits causing your anxiety?
+Is your constant fear of what the future holds behind your anxiety?
 Or is your already existing anxiety causing you to worry about the future?

 Ayurvedic Wisdom to Keep Anxiety Away